dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 ## Example Environment

 * CPU: 2 Core
-* Memory：2G
+* Memory：2 GB
 * Disk Space
-  + System: 8G
+  + System: 8 GB
-  + Data: 20G
+  + Data: 20 GB
 * OS：CentOs7.4

-## Installation
+## Initialization

-Prepare a domain name for the License Tracking Server.
+First off, prepare a domain name for the License Tracking Server.
 For example, use "https://mainlts.yoursite.com" for the main server and "https://standbylts.yoursite.com" for the backup server.
 Make sure DNS is configured for these domain names.

 ### Initialize